 Let’s talk about the best dump pouch, also commonly called a mag dump pouch.
 First of all, what is a dump pouch?
 It is a pouch – with an open top – so you can “dump” items in there quickly, but securely.
 Primarily these are used in combination with a plate carrier, tactical vest, chest rig, duty belt or battle belt such that you can secure any empty or nearly empty magazines.
 Best practice is to NEVER put an empty mag back into your tactical vest or rig – only put them in the dump pouch!
 So, the dump pouch can be used to stow empty magazines, shotgun shells, or other purposes on the firing range.
 But, dump pouches have a lot of other uses as well.
 Really, the best dump pouch can be used for collecting and transporting all sorts of items securely.
 Like what?
 It can be used on camping trips to gather wild edibles or kindling while hiking, collecting apples or fruits on trips to orchards, or tomatoes in the garden.
 They are also popular for people [Read more…]

 Best Plate Carrier in 2019?
 For comfort and mobility it seems to be the .
 It’s been described as the “most balanced minimalist plate carrier family on the market.”
 A minimalist plate carrier would be a good option for a home defense plate carrier.
-But, this is a versatile PC that could be used for: training classes and courses, a SHTF setup, home defense, LARPing, active shooter kit, and more.
+But, this is a versatile PC that could be used for: training classes and courses, a SHTF setup, home defense, LARPing, MilSim, active shooter kit, and more.
 Plate carriers with plates are popular for training – because the weight of those plates have a big impact on how you move and how you shoot.
 So, whether you are LEO, Mil, or just a concerned citizen – plan to train like you’ll fight – and that means in your full kit.
+Here’s the items we will review in this article.
 The is a ballistic plate carrier (sometimes abbreviated PC) from Crye Precision.
 Shown here in Multicam camouflage pattern.
-NOTE: The Cyre Precision JPC does not come with ballistic plates.
+NOTE: The Crye Precision JPC does not come with ballistic plates.
 Add the 10″ x 12″ plates of your choice.
-Sizes are based on the size of the ballistic plate.
-This is the large model – referring to the [Read more…]
+Sizes are based on the size of the ballistic [Read more…]

 Let’s talk about the best chest rigs available in 2019.
 First – what’s a chest rig?
 It’s a piece of tactical gear used to carry necessary items within easy reach for your mission.
 They are an efficient way to carry necessary and important gear and to make it accessible quickly at all times.
 Just as important – what is NOT a chest rig?
 A plate carrier.
 While those modular body armor items can also be used to carry extra gear – a chest rig can’t hold ballistic plates.
 Therefore a chest rig is a lighter weight, more streamlined, and more maneuverable option for those that don’t need armor, but still have a lot of critical gear to carry.
 These rigs typically come in two flavors – an H rig and an X (or cross-back) rig.
 What’s the difference?
 A picture is worth a thousand words.
 Some rigs even let you reconfigure as X or H, based on your preference.
 These use keepers to help reconfigure the harness straps.
 As you can see, the configuration of the harness straps is what [Read more…]